Twelver Shi'ism: Akhbari-Usuli controversies

 By the end of the Safavid era (1736), the Usuli School of thought was attacked by the Akhbari traditionalist trend, whose founder was Mulla Muhammad Amin al-Astarabadi.
 Astarabadi attacked the idea of Ijtihad and called the Usulies as the enemies of religion.
 He recognized the hadith as the only source for the Islamic law and the understanding of the Quran.
 Muhammad Baqir Behbahani, as the founder of a new stage in Shia Jurisprudence, took a new practical method.
 He attacked the Akhbaris and their method was abandoned by Shia.
 The dominance of the Usuli over the Akhbari came in last half of the 18th century when Behbahani led Usulis to dominance and "completely routed the Akhbaris at Karbala and Najaf", so that "only a handful of Shi'i ulama have remained Akhbari to the present day."
-The reestablishment of the Usuli School led to the enhancement of the authority of the legal scholars in the Qajar dynasty.
+The reestablishment of the Usuli School led to the enhancement of the authority of the legal scholars in the Qajar Empire.

 Qom school, Iranian Revolution and Islamic Republic

 During the 1960s, Ruhollah Khomeini called for the abolition of the western-backed monarchy in Iran.
-He was sent into exile in Iraq, where he continued his opposition to the Iranian regime.
-He further ordered the opposition to the Shah and led the 1979 revolution.
+He was sent into exile in Iraq, where he continued his opposition to the Pahlavi regime.
+He further ordered the opposition to the Shah and led the Revolution.

 Theological doctrine

 Twelver theology, which mainly consists of five principles, (Note: Usul al-Din (اصول الدین)) has formed over the course of history on the basis of the Quran, hadiths from Muhammad and the Twelve Imams (especially Jafar al-Sadiq), as well as in response to intellectual movements in the Muslim world and major events of the Twelver history, such as the Battle of Karbala and the occultation of the twelfth Imam, Muhammad al-Mahdi.
 Mystics, philosophers, and traditional scholars all have diverse opinions about the unity of God, free will, and Judgement Day, as stated by Jafaar Seedaan.
 Care has been taken to mention the traditional view first and then mention other views as objectively as possible.